 Entrepreneurs deserve a fair chance at business ownership

 When Congress created the CFPB, it tasked us with collecting better information from small business lenders, including data on lending to minority- and women- owned small businesses.
-By gathering more data about whether and how these businesses are able to access credit, the federal government can facilitate enforcement of fair lending laws while also enabling community organizations and lenders to identify needs and opportunities for women-owned, minority-owned, and other small businesses.
+By gathering more data about whether and how these businesses access credit, the federal government can facilitate enforcement of fair lending laws while also enabling community organizations and lenders to identify needs and opportunities for women-owned, minority-owned, and other small businesses.

-Learn more about our proposal
+Learn more about our efforts to support small business owners